 When a new member joins under any of the Optimist International incentives, Iowa District dues will be waived through the term of the incentive (adopted 08/05/2017, to be effective 10/01/2017, rev. 8/1/2021).

-1. FINANCE COMMITTEE/ DISTRICT REVENUES AND EXPENSES (rev. 8/1/2021)
+11. FINANCE COMMITTEE/ DISTRICT REVENUES AND DISBURSEMENTS EXPENSES (rev. 8/1/2021)

 The Finance Committee (Refer to Policy 23.
 Committees A. Finance) in consultation with the incoming Governor and District Secretary-Treasurer, shall prepare the proposed annual budget for submission to the incoming Executive Committee for recommendations and to the incoming Board for approval at the first meeting of the administrative year.
-All budgets shall employ the Standard District Chart of Accounts, account numbers, definitions, and required supplements established by Optimist International as per Optimist International Bylaws Article VIII Section 5.. and Optimist International Policy ID-13.
+All budgets shall employ the Standard District Chart of Accounts, account numbers, definitions, and required supplements established by Optimist International as per Optimist International Bylaws Article VIII Section 5.D. and Optimist International Policy ID-13.

 The Finance Committee shall